-Class of 2021 Graduate Kaitlyn Rushing Receives A Prestigious Scholarship For Her Dental Assistant Studies
+Class of 2021 Graduate Kaitlyn Rushing Receives A Prestigious Scholarship For Her Dental Hygiene Studies

 Rushing chose Rio because of how close the school was to her and found the prospect of an accelerated program with affordable tuition to be very appealing.
 Although it was the convenience that drew her in, the family-like atmosphere of the program is what Rushing cherishes the most about her time at Rio Salado.
 "The faculty were so willing to go out of their way for the students," Rushing said.
 "It meant a lot to be surrounded by faculty who care and want you to succeed."

 Rushing was recently awarded a prestigious scholarship.
 Each year up to 52 students across the country are awarded the New Century Workforce Scholarship.
 Sponsored by the Phi Theta Kappa Honor Society and the Coca-Cola Scholarship Foundation, these scholarships recognize the outstanding efforts of workforce-bound students nationwide.
 Rushing is one of this year’s 2021 New Century recipients.